British literature: Medieval drama

 In the Middle Ages, drama in the vernacular languages of Europe may have emerged from religious enactments of the liturgy.
 Mystery plays were presented on the porches of the cathedrals or by strolling players on feast days.
 Miracle and mystery plays, along with moralities and interludes, later evolved into more elaborate forms of drama, such as was seen on the Elizabethan stages.
 Another form of medieval theatre was the mummers' plays, a form of early street theatre associated with the Morris dance, concentrating on themes such as Saint George and the Dragon and Robin Hood.
 These were folk tales re-telling old stories, and the actors travelled from town to town performing these for their audiences in return for money and hospitality.

-Mystery plays and miracle plays are among the earliest formally developed plays in medieval Europe.
+Mystery plays and miracle plays are among the early formally developed plays in medieval Europe.
 Mystery plays focused on the representation of Bible stories in churches as tableaux with accompanying antiphonal song.
 They developed from the 10th to the 16th century, reaching the height of their popularity in the 15th century before being rendered obsolete by the rise of professional theatre.

 There are four complete or nearly complete extant English biblical collections of plays from the late medieval period.
 The most complete is the York cycle of forty-eight pageants.
 They were performed in the city of York, from the middle of the 14th century until 1569.
 Besides the Middle English drama, there are three surviving plays in Cornish known as the Ordinalia.

 Having grown out of the religiously based mystery plays, the morality play is a genre of medieval and early Tudor theatrical entertainment, which represented a shift towards a more secular base for European theatre.
 Morality plays are a type of allegory in which the protagonist is met by personifications of various moral attributes who try to prompt him to choose a godly life over one of evil.
 The plays were most popular in Europe during the 15th and 16th centuries.

 The Somonyng of Everyman (The Summoning of Everyman) (c.
 1509 – 1519), usually referred to simply as Everyman, is a late 15th-century English morality play.
 Like John Bunyan's allegory Pilgrim's Progress (1678), Everyman examines the question of Christian salvation through the use of allegorical characters.